Travel details

 Hierapolis

-The ancient city of Hierapolis, which spreads above the Pamukkale travertines, was developed as a thermal spa resort by the Roman Empire in the 2nd century.
-Known as a place of healing, many people gathered here and built magnificent structures.
+The ancient city of Hierapolis, located above the Pamukkale travertines, was developed as a thermal spa by the Roman Empire in the 2nd century.
+Known as a place for healing, many people gathered here and magnificent buildings were constructed.

-The ruins include a Roman theater, a colonnaded street, temple remains, and ancient baths, which convey the urban culture and lifestyles of the time.
-Among them, the well-preserved theater is an impressive structure that could seat 20,000 people, and from the seating you can overlook the travertines and the plain.
-This place, where thermal springs and ancient ruins coexist, is a unique World Heritage site woven by history and nature.
+The ruins include a Roman theater, colonnaded streets, temple remains, and ancient baths, conveying the urban culture and lifestyles of the time.
+The well-preserved theater, which could seat around 20,000 people, offers panoramic views of the travertines and plains from its seating.
+This site, where hot springs and ancient ruins coexist, is a unique World Heritage location woven from history and nature.

 [Japanese Guide]